 The trust fund ratio, equal to trust fund assets as a percentage of the following year's cost, is an important measure of short-term solvency.
 A trust fund ratio of at least 100 percent indicates the ability to cover the expected scheduled benefits and expenses for the next year without any additional income.
 Figure 4 shows projected trust fund ratios under all three sets of assumptions.
 As a measure of long-range solvency, the trust fund ratio shows when the program is expected to deplete reserves and become unable to pay full benefits scheduled under current law.
-Figure 4 illustrates that trust fund reserve depletion occurs in 2034 under the intermediate projection.
-The high-cost projection moves the trust fund reserve depletion date up by approximately five years to 2029, while the low-cost projection shows no trust fund reserve depletion during the 75-year period.
+Though Figure 4 illustrates the OASI and DI trust fund ratios separately, the combined OASDI trust fund reserve depletion (not shown in Figure 4) occurs in 2034 under the intermediate projection.